 Do you have several missing consecutive teeth?
 Are you looking for a restoration that balances the bite?

-Dr. Michael Weis offers dental bridge treatment in Hampstead, NC.
-Dental bridges are restorative dental treatments that replace multiple lost and missing teeth.
+Dr. Lauren Francis offers dental bridge treatment in Hampstead, NC.
+Dental bridges are restorative dental treatments that replace multiply lost and missing teeth.
 Our team can help you determine if dental bridges are the right choice for you at your next consultation.
 Call Seaside Family and Cosmetic Dentistry for dental bridge treatment today.

 Types of Dental Bridges

 We provide fixed or removable bridges to our patients.
 Removable bridges are best used as short-term solutions for missing teeth.
 A removable dental bridge will attach to adjacent teeth and can be removed for daily cleaning.
 This type of bridge is typically considered a temporary solution and does not offer long-term dental health benefits.

 Fixed dental bridges are permanently attached to the mouth with natural adjacent teeth that are covered by dental crowns.

 When should I replace my removable dental bridge?

 Replacing your removable dental bridge with a secured bridge helps support your long-term oral health.
 Removable dental bridges do not restore your full bite and do not support the jawbone.
 Patients who wear removable bridges do not have the support of their jaw; as a result, facial sagging is more prevalent.